casasin/htools3_extension/docs/_glyphs/metrics/copy-width.md

 : destination font and layer

 copy
-: copy widths from source glyphs to the target layer
+: copy widths from source to target glyphs
 </div>

 </div>